PierreQuentel/bihan/README.md

 Mapping a url to a function in a registered module
 --------------------------------------------------
-By default, bihan uses function names as urls : all the functions whose name doesn't start with an underscore are accessible by their name.
+By default, bihan uses function names as urls : all the functions defined in the module (not those imported from another module) and whose name doesn't start with an underscore are accessible by their name.

 For instance, if a registered module has this function: